Transportation for Special Needs Students

 - Please have someone available to meet the bus at the drop off location at the release bell time for your students’ school.
 Special needs routes may run early when not all students ride.

-- A student may be left with a designated neighbor or at home alone only if it is designated in the student’s IEP (Individual Education Plan).
+- A student may be left with a designated neighbor or at home alone only if it is designated in the student’s Infinite Campus or completed parent packet.

 - If a student may not be left alone and no one is at the designated drop off point to receive the student, Transportation will: